tejasmagia/SpeechToText-DeepLearningESPNet-Indian-Gujarati-Voice/README.md

 # SpeechToText-DeepLearningESPNet-Indian-Gujarati-Voice

 This project has 2 parts to it,
-1] Data Prepartion for generating training data
+1] Data Creation for Model training
-2] Using training data implement Indian Gujarati ASR model
+2] Using generated data implement Indian Gujarati ASR model

-Steps 1] Data Prepartion for generating training data
+Steps 1] Data Creation for Model training – Project Completed

 Google Sppech2Text Gujarati Text conversion